 Kona Earth - About Kona Coffee

-The Kona Coffee Belt is a tiny strip of land on the western side of the “big island” of Hawaii.
-Just a few miles wide and about 30 miles long, the area has ideal conditions for growing exceptionally fine Arabica coffee.
-It combines a mild, tropical climate with minor temperature variations, mineral-rich, volcanic soil and elevations between 800 and 2500 feet.
+The Kona Coffee Belt is a tiny strip of land on the western side of Hawai'i's Big Island.
+Just a few miles wide and about 30 miles long, the area is blessed with ideal coffee-growing conditions.
+It combines a mild, tropical climate with minor temperature variations, mineral-rich, volcanic soil, and elevations between 800 and 2500 feet.
 Only grown in this region, the Kona Typica variety has a well-earned reputation for consistent high quality and excellence that keeps Kona coffee fans coming back for more.

-Lucky Kona Earth is located at 2000 ft. elevation.
-We have cooler temperatures and more rain.
-Our trees mature slowly, giving the fruit more time to develop and ripen.
+Kona Earth's farm is located at approximately 2200 feet in elevation on the tropical slopes of the Hualalai volcano.
+At that altitude, we have cooler temperatures and more rain.
+Sunny mornings give way to cloudy afternoons with almost daily rain showers.
+This provides the perfect combination of sun and moisture for optimal tree growth.
+This micro-climate allows our trees to mature slowly, giving the fruit more time to develop and ripen.
 This translates to lush fruit, large beans, and robust flavor.

-As a rule of thumb, it costs the farmer about 10 dollars to pick one pound of coffee.
+Most Kona coffee farms are small, family-run operations.
+As a rule of thumb, it costs the farmer about ten dollars to pick the fruit which results in one pound of coffee.
 Add to this the costs of operating the farm, (the inputs or materials used to support the crop, equipment costs, fuel, etc.), along with the costs of processing the coffee.
-Next, add the cost of land leases or mortgages, taxes and other overhead costs.
-Finally, add marketing, sales, packaging and shipping costs to get the roasted coffee into the hands of customers.
-It is understandable then, that a pound of Kona coffee yields a price which averages between $50 and $70 per pound.
-Most coffee lovers think it's worth the splurge and, as a price per cup, 100% Kona Coffee is still a very good value for a premium gourmet product.
+Next, add the cost of land leases or mortgages, taxes, and other overhead costs.
+Finally, add marketing, sales, packaging, and shipping costs to get the roasted coffee into the hands of customers.
+It is understandable then, that a pound of Kona coffee yields a price that averages between $50 and $70 per pound.
+Most coffee lovers think it's worth the splurge and, as a price per cup, 100% Kona Coffee is still an excellent value for a premium gourmet product.